gayanmax/react-payhere/README.md

-# 💳 React + PayHere Integration using Vite + React
+# 💳 React + PayHere Integration using Vite + React f

 This guide will help you integrate the **PayHere** payment gateway with a React frontend built using **Vite**.
 You'll use `crypto-js` to generate a secure hash required by PayHere.